 2-The Impact Soft n’ Natural Kit #3: This is a great kit pick if you want to buy one.
 It features most of what you need to get started from octa softboxes, normal softboxes to fixtures and stands.
 It comes at a medium range price of $129.

-This guide should introduce you to the world of vlogging accessories and help you choose your vlogging equipment as you begin your journey.
-This guide doesn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner.
+Hopefully, this guide has introduced you to the world of vlogging accessories and helped you choose your vlogging accessories as you begin your vlogging journey.
+It’s good to note that this guide doesn’t dive into the world of novelty equipment that some professional vloggers use sometimes which you don’t need as a beginner.